acmcsufoss/triggers/README.md

 # Crying Counter

-> A Discord.py bot to reply to specific phrases (e.g. "im crying")
+> A JDA bot to reply to specific phrases (e.g. "im crying")

 ## Development

 ### Setup

 1. Clone the repository
-1. Create a virtual environment
-1. Install the requirements
-1. Create a `.env` file with the following variables:
+1. Create a `.env` file in the main directory with the following variables:
     - `DISCORD_TOKEN`: The token of the bot

-### Running
+### Running (IntelliJ)

-1. Activate the virtual environment
+1. Go to Project Structure -> Artifacts
+1. ...
+1. ...
+1. ...
-1. Run `python3 main.py`
+1. Run jar

 ## Contributing